 How can we help?

-We provide advocacy and support for Aboriginal and Torres Strait Islander women and children in the Perth metropolitan area who have experienced family violence or sexual assault.
+We provide advocacy and support for Aboriginal and Torres Strait Islander women and children in the Perth metropolitan area who have experienced family violence and/or sexual assault.

-In addition to face-to-face meetings, we can provide referrals to a range of services and offer practical support where needed, including:
+In addition to face-to-face meetings, we can provide referrals to a range of services and offer practical support where needed.

 We can also provide community education and information to raise awareness and as a way of preventing family violence.